 When considering the control concept of the electric and/or power electronic system, it is important to define what quantities should be controlled and which actuator should be used to do so.
-There are several control goals which can be divided roughly into
+There are several control goals which can be divided roughly into:

-- flight attitude control,
+- 1) flight attitude control;

-- energy generation, and
+- 2) energy generation;

-- control of the dc-voltages.
+- 3) control of the dc-voltages.

 The flight control can be handled by adjusting the speed of the individual machines and is a topic out of the scope of this paper.
 Therefore, each individual machine needs at least a separate speed control algorithm which tracks reference values related to flight commands transmitted over a probably wireless communication channel.
 The flight commands could be processed by a controller adjusting the flight attitude of the kite by generating the individual speed references.
+The second objective is to generate a certain amount of energy.
+Basically, all or some of the machines will then be controlled to have a certain breaking torque.
+Additionally, a superior maximum power point tracker could be used which adjusts the rotor speeds in such a way that maximum power can be extracted for a given wind speed.